HSLdevcom/hsldevcom.github.io/README.md

 ## Publishing

-The site is published to GitHub Pages by Travis after creating a new [release](https://github.com/HSLdevcom/hsldevcom.github.io/releases).
+The site is published to GitHub Pages by GitHub Actions after creating a new [release](https://github.com/HSLdevcom/hsldevcom.github.io/releases).